julelang/manual/src/std/builtin.md

     Allocates slices dynamically.
     In addition to the slice type, it can take two more arguments.
 The first argument is mandatory.
 The first argument specifies the length of the slice.
 The second argument specifies the capacity of the slice and is optional.
 The slice is returned with its length, and the field within its length is initialized with the default value.

+- Channels:\
+    Channels can only take a type parameter or a buffer capacity length.
+When a channel is initialized without capacity, it creates an unbuffered channel.
+If a capacity is provided, a buffered channel is created.
+Capacities smaller than zero result in a panic.
+If capacity is equals to zero, then an unbuffered channel will be created.

 ---

 ```jule